 Near Campus Workshop Hotels

 The University of Washington negotiated rates for limited rooms at three nearby quality hotels for the workshop attendants.
 Hotels are all within 0.5 miles from the workshop venue and offer accessible rooms.
 You have to use direct links below to book the room in order to receive the discount rate.

-- If that block has run out, there is a UW prefered rate which isn’t as good, but is better than the rack rate.
+- If that block has run out, there is a UW Exclusive Rate which isn’t as good, but is better than the rack rate.
 From the menu bar, click ROOMS, choose “(not so) Standard Rooms” and press “Book Now” below the room descriptions.

 Three hotels are located at easy walking distance to the rooms where the workshop will take place.
 According to Bing Maps, the walk from the Water Town to Kane Hall, the building housing the largest meeting room for Snowmass, is 10 minutes.
 The University Inn is located right next door to the Watertown Inn.
 The Graduate Seattle is also located a 10 minute walk distance based on Bing Maps.